akshayrajeev1/precip-scaling-obs/README.md

 # Spatial and temporal scaling of precipitation – Observational Analysis

-This repository contains data, code, and analysis for the observation-based component of the study:
+This repository contains data, code, and analysis for the observation-based study:
 **"Observed spatial and temporal scaling of the intensity distribution of rain"**

 It focuses on merged satellite-derived precipitation datasets to explore how increasing spatial and temporal resolution influences rain amount distributions.